TheEgghead27/Eggbot/README.md

 e!admins: Lists the admins for the current copy of Eggbot.

+egg: egg

+e!eggCount: counts the day's eggs

+simp: SIMP

+### Economy Commands

 e!fridge: Shows the number of global and server eggs you own.

+e!shop: Displays the selection of items on sale.

+e!buy: Buys an item from the shop.

+e!inv: Shows your inventory.

 e!bank: Shows the current number of server eggs donated to the server.